themill/qip/doc/introduction.rst

 qip does this by wrapping pip commands to query, download, and install packages.
 Packages can either be downloaded or installed.
 When installing a package qip will resolve the package's dependencies and install those too.
-If any packages are missing from the index it will offer to download them also.

 Resulting pacakge installation will look like this: